Beddis

 Water Conservation Bylaw 4492

 The Electoral Area Water Conservation Bylaw (4492) is in effect May 1 to September 30, unless otherwise authorized by the General Manager of Infrastructure & Water Services.
+Visit our water restrictions page for more information.

 Source Water